Pokémon Go Revenue and Usage Statistics (2025)

 Accordingly, a spate of records were broken.

 The success, however, could not be sustained.
-Pokémon Go seemed to be an all-conquering phenomenon in its first few months, but hype died as the summer ended and people moved on to other things.
+Pokémon Go seemed to be an all-conquering phenomenon in its first few months, but hype faded as the summer ended and people moved on to other things.
 At its peak, Pokémon Go was drawing in over 200 million people per month, by December 2016 that number had fallen to less than 50 million.

 We have collected data and statistics on Pokémon Go.
 Read on below to find out more.